We are entering an era of huge transformation.

 Professor of Theoretical Physics, City College of New York

-A world renowned third-generation Japanese-American physicists specializing in string theory.
-He is also well-known for his awareness activities on future theory, and is respected internationally for his ability to passionately convey the latest sciences in an easy-to-understand manner to the general public.
+A world renowned third-generation Japanese-American physicist specializing in string theory.
+He is also well-known for his pioneering work on future theory, and is respected internationally for his ability to passionately convey the latest in science in an easy-to-understand manner to the general public.
+He has 3 million fans following his work on Facebook.

 Kevin Kelly has been a participant of, and reporter on, the information technology revolution for more than 30 years.
 In addition to his current position as Senior Maverick of WIRED magazine, he also writes for The New York Times, The Economist, Science, Time, and The Wall Street Journal.
 He is also currently editor and publisher of the Cool Tools website, which gets 1 million visitors per month.